daserafin/03_BuildingEscape/README.md

     Later in the course we’ll use C++ too
     However we’ll always reference our assets via BP How to trigger a 3D sound.

-XX Section 3 Wrap-Up

-    Congratulations on another complete section
-    You’ve learnt so much, look at the lecture titles Please carry-on a little on your own and share Attached are useful resources
-    Start the next section as soon as you’re finished.